caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 # less /etc/group
 ```

-You may notice that the `sudo` group, in CentOS, is called `wheel`, and in order to add a user to it you must use the command `gpasswd -a <user> wheel`.
+You may notice that the `sudo` group, in **CentOS**, is called `wheel`, and in order to add a user to it you must use the command `gpasswd -a <username> wheel`.
 To remove them we use the `-r` flag instead of `-a`.
 To move the previously created user made on installation with the intra login, I used:

 ```sh
 # gpasswd -a cado-car wheel